airalab/robonomics-wiki/docs/connect-mars-curiosity-rover-under-robonomics-parachain-control.md

 ![Datalog](./images/curiosity-demo/hash_in_chain.jpg "Datalog")

 The IPFS hash of the telemetry has been saved in the blockchain.
-To see the data simply copy the hash and add it to the Gateway address `gateway.ipfs.io/ipfs/`:
+To see the data simply copy the hash and add it to the local [gateway](https://gateway.ipfs.io/ipfs/QmeYYwD4y4DgVVdAzhT7wW5vrvmbKPQj8wcV2pAzjbj886/docs/getting-started/) address `localhost:8080/ipfs/`:

 ![Voila](./images/curiosity-demo/datalog.jpg "Voila")